henchaves/image-quality-assessment/README.md

 # IMT Nord Europe - Project P4 -  2022/2023
 ## A web application for assessing images using Deep Learning models
-You can find the report of this project on [https://www.overleaf.com/read/djhwdvnrssts](https://www.overleaf.com/read/djhwdvnrssts).
+You can find the report of this project at [https://www.overleaf.com/read/djhwdvnrssts](https://www.overleaf.com/read/djhwdvnrssts)

 ### Requirements